 The most famous explorer to use Greenland Dogs on his expeditions across the Arctic was native Greenlander Fridtjof Nansen, who was a famous explorer back in the day.
-He used the dogs during his famous voyage across the Arctic Ocean on his equally famous ship, Fram.
+He used the dogs during his famous voyage across the Arctic Ocean on his equally famous ship called Fram.
 Roald Amundsen also used Greenland Dogs during other expeditions he undertook and hand-picked 97 animals to accompany him on his trip to Antarctica for his epic expedition to the South Pole.

 Today, the Greenland Dog is still highly prized in their native land, but not so well known in other parts of the world which includes here in the UK.
 With this said, these handsome dogs are best suited to people who are familiar with the specific needs of such intelligent, high-energy dogs and are therefore not a good choice for novice owners.

 Height at the withers: Males 58 - 68 cm, Females 51 - 61 cm

 Average weight: Males 34.0 - 47.5 kg, Females 27.0 - 41.0 kg